Anonymous Reporting Tool - FAQs

 - Student Complaints Policy

-- Sexual Misconduct and Harassment Policy (where both parties are students or one party is a student and the other a member of staff).
+- Policy on Sexual Misconduct, Domestic Abuse, and Bullying & Harassment Involving Students (where both parties are students or one party is a student and the other a member of staff or third party).

 These policies allow for a formal investigation to take place and both parties to be supported through the process before determining whether any action needs to be taken.

-Students and staff can speak in complete confidence with a member of the Students, Support or Information Services team or a member of the Human Resources respectively to understand more about these options without obligation to make a formal complaint.
+Students and staff can speak in complete confidence with a member of the Student Support Services team or a member of the Human Resources respectively to understand more about these options without obligation to make a formal complaint.

 As stated above, the anonymous reporting tool is used to identify trends and patterns and enable action to be taken more generally, e.g. by making an area of the University safer.